antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

  <br>

  For this analysis we will use one of the analysis tools of R2: Toplister.
-The toplister is a handy tool for a first start to analysis a given dataset.
-Particular, if you have a very poor dataset  clinical annotation.
+The toplister is a handy tool for a first start to analyze a given dataset.
+Particularly, if you have  poor dataset clinical annotation.
 The Toplister can assess which genes show the most different expression values throughout a dataset.
 It does so by selecting the genes whose expression values have the largest standard deviation within a given set of samples.
-This gives an unbiased view of the differences in gene expression.
+This provides an unbiased view of the differences in gene expression.

  * Go to R2 by clicking the button below.
 The correct dataset containing 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines is already selected.